-Read my article on sodium for more on this.
+Read Robb's article on sodium for more on this.
 Today, I want to talk about how sodium restriction puts certain hormones on overdrive—and how these changes could be detrimental to health.

 Sodium-retention is governed by a system of hormones called the renin-angiotensin-aldosterone system.
 I’ll talk more about this system later but, for now, understand that when sodium levels drop, this trio of hormones tells the kidneys to stop peeing out sodium.
 These hormones also serve to increase blood pressure.

 This likely explains data from the Framingham Heart Study which found that folks on low-sodium diets had HIGHER blood pressure than folks eating more reasonable levels of salt.
 I suspect renin, angiotensin, and aldosterone had a lot to do with this.

 But sodium deficiency affects more than just the renin-angiotensin system.
 Restricting sodium also spikes adrenal hormones like adrenaline, noradrenaline, and cortisol.